-Last Updated on August 2, 2021 by Rei
+Last Updated on July 31, 2022 by Rei Garnet

 Are rabbits affectionate?

-Your rabbit gets excited when your near.
+1. Your rabbit gets excited when you get close.

 Does your rabbit suddenly get excited whenever they see you walking near them?
-If so, then you are in luck, your rabbit loves you.
+If so, then you are in luck; your rabbit loves you.

-So when your rabbit is always excited when your walking past their territory (aka home), it’s a sure-fire way to tell that you earned your rabbit’s trust and affection.
+So when your rabbit is always excited when you walk past their territory (aka home), it’s a sure-fire way to tell that you earned your rabbit’s trust and affection.

-But with time and patience, I slowly earned their trust (with the help of treats of course).
+But with time and patience, I slowly earned their trust (with the help of treats, of course).

 - Give them time to get familiar with your place.
 Let them smell, wonder, and do whatever they want at first.